 I love Thanksgiving.
 I wait all year for the turkey, the sweet potatoes, the cranberry sauce, and the pumpkin cheesecake.
 I look forward to the cooking, the eating, and especially the leftovers.
 After all, the sweet potatoes and cranberry sauce often taste better the next day.
 But even with my love of leftovers, I'll admit they lose their luster after three straight days.
 I wait all year for the Thanksgiving feast and, inevitably, I find myself ready to move on to different foods with very different flavors.

-My first thought was to break the monotony with Mexican, Greek, or Italian food, but M and I eat that quite frequently, too.
-I was on a quest to find something completely and totally different from not only Thanksgiving, but our normal routine.
+My first thought was to break the monotony with Mexican, Greek, or Italian food, but I eat that quite frequently, too.
+I was on a quest to find something completely and totally different from not only Thanksgiving, but my normal routine.
 And man, did this tagine fit the bill.

 It was full of flavor, simple to make, and unlike pretty much any dish I'd ever made.
-After only a couple of bites, M and I agreed that we'd be up for having this dish again.
-Luckily, it was not only delicious but also healthy, easy to prepare, and provided us with a couple of lunches.
+After only a couple of bites, I knew that I'd be having this dish again.
+Luckily, it was not only delicious but also healthy, easy to prepare, and provided me with a couple of lunches.
 I'm never one to complain about one-pot meals, especially when they're this tasty!